 8. I am not ready to become a monk

 I seriously thought about it a lot and how much faster this life would take me to the end goal.
 However, I have many responsibilities and also too many desires to experience the wonderful pleasures of the world.
-That does not mean that meditation practice for liberation is not something a house-holder can do.
+I am surprised to say that I missed my video games a little bit, but within a few days the feeling had passed.
+This does not mean that meditation practice for liberation is not something a house-holder can do.
 On the contrary, both of these paths (Kriya and Vipassana) are popular because of their wide-spread practicality for house-holders and people who have to traverse the world.

 My path and technique of practice was established years ago already and I will continue with Kriya Yoga.
 Vipassana is not my path, but it helped me understand first hand the core truth of the Buddha.
 All of the wisdom I have gained from both teachings only compliment each other.
 I will continue to walk forth with a mind of equanimity, developing my compassion, and sharing this beautiful truth of life with everyone with ears to hear.